Credit: Mobile payment image via Shutterstock

 Looking to convert your tablet into a point-of-sale (POS) system for your business?
 Need a way to accept credit cards on your smartphone?
 There are dozens of services out there for those in need of simple, mobile solutions for business.

-Here are 26 payment options for those looking to boost sales and build business with mobile solutions.
+Here are 27 mobile payment options for those looking to boost sales and build business with mobile solutions.

 As a mobile management tool, Flint Mobile can also send invoices for online bill payment, handle cash and checks and manage customized coupons with Apple Passbook integration.
 Other features include automatic syncing of all transactions, as well as line item information and customer information with QuickBooks accounts.
 This eliminates time wasted time with manual data entry, while also providing detailed reporting and customer history tracking.